ScilifelabDataCentre/RDM-guidelines/content/topics/data-transfer.md

 <a class="link-teal" href="https://help.figshare.com/article/upload-large-datasets-and-bulk-upload-using-the-ftp-uploader-desktop-uploader-or-api" target="_blank"><b>Learn more about FTP uploads to FigShare <i class="bi bi-box-arrow-up-right"></i></b></a>

+## About checksums
+File checksums are used to validate that a file remains intact, with no loss, for example after a data transfer.
+Often when you submit data to a repository, you are required to add the checksums for your data files, so that the repository can verify that the files are intact.
+Typically the data producer will calculate checksums for the files, and make these part of the delivery.
+Most, if not all, operating systems include built-in, command line, tools to calculate checksums.
+If you want, or need, to calculate them yourself, follow these steps:

+1. Open a terminal (command prompt) window and change to the directory where the files are located, e.g. `cd my_data/raw/`.
+1. Modify and execute the command `md5sum * > checksums-md5.txt` to match your file names and required output name.

+The command will calculate the checksums for all files in current directory and list them in a file named `checksums-md5.txt`.
+Note that in macOS the calculator is called `md5` instead of `md5sum`.

 ## Resources
 Please find below resources concerning data transfer in form of training, guidance and/or tools.